 That night, Jolie added an Oscar to her résumé when she picked up the Best Supporting Actress trophy.
 After taking the stage at the Shrine Auditorium in Los Angeles, she stood before acting greats such as Russell Crowe, Denzel Washington, Julianne Moore, Meryl Streep and Tom Cruise.
 Jolie started her acceptance speech by joking, “I’m surprised nobody’s ever fainted up here” before giving a shout-out to Haven, then 26.

 “I’m in shock, and I’m so in love with my brother right now,” she said, followed by a nervous laugh.
 “He just held me and said he loved me, and I know he’s so happy for me.
 And, um, thank you for that.”

 Later in the evening at the Vanity Fair afterparty, Jolie posed for photographers with her award in hand and her brother by her side.
 At one point, they shared a kiss on the lips, a split-second move that made it to the front pages of several newspapers the next morning and the covers of magazines in the days that followed.

-That June, Jolie addressed her eyebrow-raising night out with Haven, telling Entertainment Weekly that they had nothing “more than brotherly” love for each other.
-“My parents really loved that moment, and that’s what will always matter,” she said at the time, referencing fellow actors Marcheline Bertrand and Jon Voight.
+In June 2000, Jolie addressed her eyebrow-raising night out with Haven, telling Entertainment Weekly that they had nothing “more than brotherly” love for each other.

 The attention on the kiss followed the siblings for a while, to the point where they were asked about it during interviews many years later.